These room sharing safety tips will help your little babies, toddlers, and preschoolers be able to sleep in a room and nursery together easily.

 Before I tell you what happened – and what might have happened had we not been so close – I want to say this.
 This is not fear mongering.
-This is not over reacting.
+And this is not over reacting.

 Somebody needed to share a room, and my baby (5 months) and oldest son (3 years) were chosen because of their temperaments and ability to sleep through noise.

 But let’s rewind… a few days earlier I had a feeling, a warning perhaps, that I should remove all the loose blankets in the room.
-I didn’t fully heed the feeling since I always worry I’m paranoid, but it never fully left my mind.
+Unfortunately, I didn’t fully heed the feeling since I always worry I’m paranoid.
+Still, it never fully left my mind.

 We were scouring the house for my cell phone when I heard a cry like I’d never heard until that point.
 I looked at my mom and asked if it was my toddler and she said she couldn’t tell.
 A few seconds later I knew.
 It was the baby and he was in distress.

 I ran as fast as my legs could take me and opened the door.
 My 3 year old son was under the covers on the bed and the baby was completely covered up by a heavy bath towel and thrashing.